Skip to content

 The Family Plan and Sharing

 The account recovery feature is worth mentioning because it solves a real problem.
 If my partner forgets her master password (or, let us be honest, if I forget mine), the family organizer can initiate a recovery process.
-You do not get to see each other's passwords during recovery -- it is more like a reset mechanism that lets the locked-out person regain access.
+You don't get to see each other's passwords during recovery -- it's more like a reset mechanism that lets the locked-out person regain access.
 For families with older parents or less tech-savvy members, this is huge.
 The alternative is... what?
 Starting over?
-That is not a real option when someone has 200+ accounts.
+That isn't a real option when someone has 200+ accounts.

 About That Price Tag

-I know what you are thinking.
+I know what you're thinking.
 Why pay for this when Bitwarden is free?
 Totally fair question.
-Bitwarden is a genuinely good password manager with a free tier that includes unlimited passwords and devices.
-If budget is your primary concern, Bitwarden is the answer and I would not try to talk you out of it.
+Bitwarden is a truly good password manager with a free tier that includes unlimited passwords and devices.
+If budget is your primary concern, Bitwarden is the answer and I wouldn't try to talk you out of it.

 But 1Password at $2.99 a month for the individual plan?
 That is three bucks.
 You spend more than that on a coffee.
 And you get Watchtower, Travel Mode, passkey support, the developer CLI, SSH key management, a polished cross-platform experience that just works, and a security track record that spans almost two decades with zero breaches.
 Bitwarden's interface is... functional.
 1Password's interface is something you actually enjoy using.
 That difference matters more than you would think, because the best security tool is the one you actually use consistently.